boyter/scc/README.md

 ### Usage

 Command line usage of `scc` is designed to be as simple as possible.
 Full details can be found in `scc --help` or `scc -h`.
-Note that the below reflects the state of master not a release.
+Note that the below reflects the state of master not a release, as such features listed below may be missing from your installation.

 ```
 $ scc -h